Skip to menu Skip to content Skip to footer

 Take the time to fully research the aims of the scholarship and its selection criteria.

 Submit your application exactly as is asked for.
-This means paying attending to page or word counts or specific criteria you are asked to demonstrate.
+This means paying attention to page or word counts or specific criteria you are asked to demonstrate.
 Tailor your cover letter to target the aims of the scholarship – don’t use the same cover letter for every scholarship you apply for.
 This may include demonstrating your passion for the subject area the scholarship is aiming to advance.

 Prepare your documents